 Regulators should recognize the diversity of technological solutions and tailor regulation to specific technologies, rather than treating substantially different technologies the same.
-Technology tends to advance in stages, and not every stage needs the same level of

-Regulators should not possess a strong bias for the status quo, but instead should welcome the possibility of dramatic improvements in performance and price. regulation.
-For instance, a passenger car's level of automation is often rated on a zero-tofive scale developed by the Society of Automated Engineers.
+Technology tends to advance in stages, and not every stage needs the same level of regulation.
+For instance, a passenger car's level of automation is often rated on a zero-to-five scale developed by the Society of Automated Engineers.
 A level-zero car has no automation.
 At level one, technology helps in steering or acceleration and deceleration, although the driver remains in full control.
 Only at level five is the driver not needed.
 Federal policy has drawn a distinction between technology that assists drivers while they are in control and technology that largely replaces drivers, subjecting the former to relatively little regulation.
 The Federal Aviation Administration has made a similar distinction between micro-drones and larger ones that could create more damage if they were to fail.
 Such distinctions in regulation allow a technology to be introduced gradually, as firms work out the technology's more complicated and sensitive aspects.